Rapidly Attachable Fluid Transfer Interface

+History - timeline

-A first implementation is planned to be tested in space in 2021 as part of a prototype fuel depot.
+2020: A first implementation is planned to be tested in space in 2021 as part of a prototype fuel depot.

 A free flying orbital demo was launched in June 2021 to test transfers of high-test peroxide.

+In 2024, Orbit Fab announced production ramp up and prices, and that three SpaceForce Tetra 5 satellites would be launched in 2025 with RAFTI interfaces for a refuelling demo in geostationary orbit.